envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of the following statements about enabling CodeQL scanning default setup are true?
 (Choose three.)

-a) You can enable default setup for all eligible repositories in an organization at once in the organization settings

-b) GitHub Actions need to be enabled as a prerequisite
+a) GitHub Actions need to be enabled as a prerequisite

-c) You can enable default setup on any repository, regardless of the contents of the repository

-d) You can only enable default setup on repositories that contain at least one CodeQL-supported language

-e) Default setup will scan the repository on a schedule that you can configure.
+b) Default setup will scan the repository on a schedule that you can configure.
 For event based scanning, you need to configure a GitHub Action workflow

-f) You can only use the default query suite with default CodeQL scanning setup
+c) You can only use the default query suite with default CodeQL scanning setup

+d) You can enable default setup on any repository, regardless of the contents of the repository

+e) You can enable default setup for all eligible repositories in an organization at once in the organization settings

+f) You can only enable default setup on repositories that contain at least one CodeQL-supported language

-A:: **Answer(s):** A, B, C
+A:: <span style="color: #f800f8">**Answer(s): E, A, D</span>

 You can enable default setup for all eligible repositories in an organization at once in the organization settings; GitHub Actions need to be enabled as a prerequisite; You can enable default setup on any repository, regardless of the contents of the repository